- About us

 Posted by Cedars Dermatology, 1st April 2020

 There are lots of different types, but we’ll focus on melanoma, which involves a change to a mole, freckle or ‘normal’ area of the skin.
-Melanoma is one of the world’s most common cancers – Cancer Research UK acknowledges that about 16,000 people are diagnosed with it every year here in the UK, making it the fifth most-common type.
+Melanoma is one of the world’s most common cancers – Cancer Research UK acknowledges that about 16,000 people are diagnosed with skin cancer every year here in the UK, making it the fifth most-common type.
 As well as this, numbers have increased in the last few decades.

 After being identified through skin cancer screening, Mohs, a type of micrographic surgery, can carefully remove it in thin layers.
+Mohs Surgery on Harley Street works by removing the layers of cancerous tissue, but it’s important to note that Mohs surgery is not appropriate for all skin cancers.

 You can use ABCDE: